rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 @reboot     /usr/local/sbin/static
 ```

-Finally, exit the container and restart it
+Finally, exit the container and restart it:

 ```
 lxc restart rockylinux-test-9